 The John and Ann Niederhauser Endowment (JANE) Award supports proposals that involve international cooperation between a person or institution in the United States and a person or institution outside the United States.
 Project proposals should have clear positive impacts for the developing country and practical applications.

-The John and Ann Niederhauser Endowment (JANE) was created to facilitate international cooperation related to research on and management of plant diseases, with particular emphasis on those caused by Phytophthora spp.
+The award was created to facilitate international cooperation related to research on and management of plant diseases, with particular emphasis on those caused by Phytophthora spp.
 To increase the award's impact, the scope of projects to be considered has been expanded to include any international program in plant pathology, not just those involving Phytophthora.

 The principal investigators must hold a post-graduate position in their respective country.
 Graduate students and post-doctoral fellows are not eligible for this award.

 Winners are required to submit a final report to the Office of International Programs (OIP) within three months following the conclusion of the calendar year in which the award was received.